 General Balances represent a financial safety net in the event of unforeseen costs or emergencies.
 The Council has previously set its level of General Balances to take into account the strategic, operational, and financial risks facing the Authority.
-The Council's Balance Sheet shows that at 1 April 2023, the Authority's General Balances stood at £8.575m which represented 4.5% of the 2023/24 net Revenue Budget.

-The Medium-Term Financial Strategy report to the Council on 6 March 2024 notes that it was considered necessary to increase the Council's General Balances in view of the greater levels of financial risk caused by continuing social care pressures and future financial uncertainty.
-The Council agreed to increase General Balances to £8.975m at 31 March 2024 - equivalent to 3.8% of the 2024/25 net revenue budget.
-This would represent two years of funding a similar in-year deficit to that faced in 2023/24 and provides a "safety net" to deal with deficits whilst implementing mitigating solutions.
+The Council's Balance Sheet shows that at 31 March 2024, the Authority's General Balances stood at £8.975m, which represented 3.8% of the net revenue expenditure budget.
+This level of General Balances reflects the greater levels of financial risk caused by continuing high inflation, social care pressures, and future financial uncertainty.
+On 5 March 2025 the Council agreed to maintain General Balances at 3.8% of the 2025/26 net revenue budget and agreed an allocation of £1m of available one-off resources to increase the total to £9.975m at 31 March 2025.

 The Council's Balance Sheet also shows the earmarked reserves held by the Council.
-At 31 March 2024 these included funding for the Council's Private Finance initiative (£31.7m), reserves held by Schools (£5.1m) and reserves earmarked for Public Health initiatives (£2.8m).
-In addition to these, a total of £54.7m of reserves have been established to fund specific interventions previously approved by the Council and which are essential for delivering the improvement, growth and regeneration needed to ensure the sustainability of the Borough.
-These include reserves to address the growing costs of social care; investment in the Borough's Town Centres; investment in improved jobs and employment opportunities; improvements in education; support for homelessness; and a range of community and environmental projects across the borough.
+Details of these are reported to the Cabinet during the year.
+At 31 March 2025 the reserves include funding for the Council's Private Finance initiatives (£34.3m), reserves held by schools (£4.6m), and reserves earmarked for Public Health initiatives (£2.9m).
+A further £27.4m of reserves are established to fund specific interventions previously approved by the Council for delivering the improvement, growth, and regeneration needed to ensure the sustainability of the Borough.
+These include reserves to address the growing costs of social care, investment in the Borough's town centres, investment in improved jobs and employment opportunities, improvements in education, support for homelessness, and a range of community and environmental projects across the Borough.